csiro-fair/marimba/tests/e2e/regression/README.md

 ### Tier C — `test_tier_c_scrubbed_manifest_byte_equality`

 The load-bearing tier.
-Asserts every non-log dataset file's scrubbed content matches the golden.
+Asserts every dataset file's scrubbed content matches the golden, with two carve-outs (entries kept in the manifest for path + ordering, hash replaced with placeholder): log files under `logs/`, and `map.png`. `map.png` is excluded because `staticmap` renders by fetching tiles from a remote OSM-backed server, so its bytes change over wall-clock time as upstream tile data updates — same project state produces different bytes a day later.
 Failures dump the first 20 differing manifest lines plus the line-count delta if any.

 **Common causes:**